nnirror/wax/README.md

 	- `_.ramp(100,30,32).key('c','minor').mtof()`
 	- `_.from([20,40,40,80,80,80,80,160,160,160,160,160,160,160,160]).shuffle().palindrome()`

+## phasor
+Generates a phasor between 0 and 1, oscillating at `frequency`.

 ## pitchshift
-Applies a time-domain frequency shift effect of `shift amount` to `input`.
-A `shift amount` of 2 will be twice as high frequency.
+Applies a time-domain frequency shift effect of `shift amt` to `input`.
+A `shift amt` of 2 will be twice as high frequency.

 ## play
 Plays an audio file at `rate` every time `trigger` goes above 0.5.